Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Conclusion

 \section{Conclusion}

 We presented a novel method for pose estimation trained on synthetic data.
-The method can predict feature point matches in 3D point clouds and use our novel sparse edge feature.
-Combined with domain randomization, the method is able to outperform previous methods using purely synthetic training data, and achieve state-of-the-art performance.
-On the Linemod dataset, the method has set the new highest score.
+The method finds keypoint matches in 3D point clouds and uses our novel SparseEdge feature.
+Combined with our sensor-based domain randomization, the method outperforms previous methods using purely synthetic training data and achieves state-of-the-art performance on a range of benchmarks.
 An ablation study shows the significance of our contributions to the performance of the method.

-For future work, instance segmentation can be added to the network.
-This, along with training the network to predict features for multiple objects, will allow us to pass a full scene point cloud through the network for a single pass pose estimation of multiple objects.
+For future work, instance segmentation can be added to the point cloud network.
+This, along with training a single network to predict keypoint votes for multiple objects, will allow us to pass an entire scene point cloud through the network for a single pass pose estimation of multiple objects.

+\textbf{Acknowledgements} The authors gratefully acknowledge the support from Innovation Fund Denmark through the project MADE FAST.

 { }